shankarpanchal7/shankarpanchal7/README.md

-# Shankar Langote - Senior Full-Stack Developer
+# Shankar Langote - Senior Full-Stack Engineer

 Welcome to my GitHub profile!
 I am a seasoned **Full-Stack Developer** with over five years of professional experience in delivering high-quality, scalable solutions for web and mobile applications.
 My expertise lies in JavaScript, TypeScript, and modern frameworks and tools that drive innovation and efficiency.